home-assistant/home-assistant.io/source/_integrations/asus_router.markdown

 ha_integration_type: hub
 ---

-Asus Router integration provides a way to monitor any ASUSWRT-powered device (including routers, access points and AiMesh nodes) from Home Assistant.
-The integration uses native Asus HTTP(S) API the same way you are accessing device Web UI for setup or configuration.
+Asus Router integration provides a way to monitor any ASUSWRT-powered device (including routers, access points, and AiMesh nodes) from Home Assistant.
+The integration uses native Asus HTTP(S) API the same way you are accessing the device Web UI for setup or configuration.

-User needs to provide the following information for the setup:
+The user needs to provide the following information for the setup:

 {% include integrations/config_flow.md %}
 {% configuration %}